Generating new sources of business and revenue.

 Finally, what does this mean for relocation?

 It is difficult to say, but it is known that Compass has not invested in creating or growing a robust national relocation department, despite its agents expressing interest in having those business lines.
-They have allowed some Relocation Directors to stay on in brokerages that were acquired, but have laid off most who were part of an acquisition or they left on their own due to a lack of support.
-I think the @Properties acquisition opened their eyes to the financial possibilities.
+They have allowed some Relocation Directors to stay on in brokerages that were acquired, but have laid off most who were part of an acquisition, or they left on their own due to a lack of support.
+I think the @Properties acquisition opened their eyes to the financial possibilities of company-generated business.

 Since no national department was ever established, many Compass agents, branches, and regions have attempted to capture business directly, which has created some problems when they try to handle RMC referrals due to their limited experience in serving this type of business.

 Another challenge is that they will want to give a fair share of the Anywhere lead and referral business to Compass agents who are mostly untrained in relocation.
-Some have come from brokerages that had relocation departments, but it may have been a while since they handled this business, which, as we know, is rapidly changing.
+Some of their agents have come from brokerages with relocation departments, but it may have been a while since they handled this business, which, as we know, is rapidly evolving.
 So they will need to tackle a massive training and relocation team development initiative.

 Grab the popcorn.